daos-stack/daos/docs/admin/telemetry_guide.md

 Item: xs_10 has unknown type: 0x800
 ```

-Foe Engine 1 (Incase multiple engines are running on same node)
+For Engine 1 (In case multiple engines are running on same node)
 ```
 daos_metrics -S 1 -e
 Item: xs_0 has unknown type: 0x800